 In all its glory.

 Are you in love?
-Do you want to marry her?
-If you do it's okay, because I'm in love too.
+Do you want to kiss her and watch her wreak havoc with her blade?
+If you do it's okay, because I want to, too!

 I'm not lying when I tell you this book cover is currently my desktop background and I stare at it as I revise my own novel because Kristen and her beautiful story motivate me that much.